made at KIT | part of the twon project

 Look closely: some are tightly connected, others link distant parts of the network.

-Alice has four friends here in twonderland: Bob, Charlie, Dave, and Eve.
+Alice has friends here in twonderland: Bob, Charlie, Dave, and Eve.
 You can see them smiling over on the right!

 In twonderland, friendships are mutual—so it’s not just Alice who calls them friends.
 Bob, Charlie, Dave, and Eve all consider Alice a friend too.